Castlery | May 15, 2023

 Egyptian cotton sheets are also highly breathable, which makes them perfect for warmer climates.
 They are typically more expensive compared to any other bed sheets, but they offer exceptional comfort and quality.

-Linen is a natural material made from flax fibres.
+Linen is a natural material made from flax fibers.
 Linen bed sheets are lightweight, breathable, and moisture-wicking, making them perfect for summer months and hot sleepers.

 On the downside, linen sheets tend to wrinkle easily, which means that they may require regular ironing to maintain a neat and crisp appearance.